 “The Art of Nation-building: How China Sidelines the West in South Sudan”

 “Finding and Comparing the Biofuel Yield of CT Invasive Plant Species”

 “The Use of a Pixy Camera and Robotics to Eliminate Human Error by High School Soccer Referees”

-By Middle School, students study the globe through geography and then through contemporary issues in the World Explorations course.
+By Middle School, students experience global education by studying the globe through geography and then through contemporary issues in the World Explorations course.
 School trips are introduced, and all students produce a Capstone Research Project, many of which deal with global issues.

-In addition to a wide range of academic courses dealing with global issues and language, Upper School students can participate in off-campus study, travel, clubs, and a culminating Global Thesis Project and Symposium that allow first-hand, in-depth focus on our world.
+In addition to a wide range of academic courses on global education dealing with global issues and language, Upper School students can participate in off-campus study, travel, clubs, and a culminating Global Thesis Project and Symposium that allow first-hand, in-depth focus on our world.